 How to use avocado oil: Salads, homemade mayo, baked veggies, baked or sautéed meats or mushrooms, fried veggie chips; use with or instead of olive oil with hummus for holiday dips

 It might surprise you to learn that walnut oil is an Italian staple, along with olive oil.
-Walnut oil is one of the less studied oils, but we can learn a lot from the benefits of the oil from what we know about the whole nut.
+Walnut oil is one of the less studied healthy cooking oils, but we can learn a lot from the benefits of the oil from what we know about the whole nut.

 Nutritional Benefits of Walnut Oil: